dopedud/c-web-server/README.md

 Examine the skeleton source code in `server.c` and `cache.c` for which pieces you'll need to implement.

-**IMPORTANT** _Spend some time inventorying the code to see what is where.
+**IMPORTANT**: _Spend some time inventorying the code to see what is where.
 Write down notes.
 Write an outline.
 Note which functions call which other functions.
 Time spent up front doing this will reduce overall time spent down the road._

 _The existing code is all one big hint on how to attack the problem._